ponder-sh/ponder/examples/with-docker/README.md

 - Set environment variables in `.env.local` and `.env.production` based on the example in `.env.example`
 - Run `npm run dev:up` to start the Ponder development server
 - Run `npm run prod:up` to start the Ponder production server in detached mode
-- Run `npm run dev:down` or `npm run prod:down` to stop the Ponder server

 ````bash